renovatebot/renovate/docs/usage/setup-azure-devops.md

 ## Create a .npmrc file

-Add a file named `.npmrc` to your repository with the following contents.
+Create a `.npmrc` file in your repository:
-Note: replace `YOUR-ORG` with your Azure DevOps organization and `YOUR-FEED` with your Azure Artifacts feed.

 ```json
 registry=https://pkgs.dev.azure.com/YOUR-ORG/_packaging/YOUR-FEED/npm/registry/
 always-auth=true
 ```

+Note: replace `YOUR-ORG` with your Azure DevOps organization and `YOUR-FEED` with your Azure Artifacts feed.

 ## Create a config.js file

-Add a file named `config.js` to your repository with the following contents.
+Create a `config.js` file in your repository:
-Note: replace `YOUR-ORG` with your Azure DevOps organization and `YOUR-PROJECT/YOUR-REPO` with your Azure DevOps project and repository.

 ```javascript
 module.exports = {